-5 Innovative Ways Cities Are Combating Climate Change
+5 Innovative Ways Cities Are Spurring Global Climate Action

 Cities are making sure the Paris climate agreement remains viable.